nightlark/swig-pypi/README.md

 SWIG PyPI
 =========

-A SWIG package on PyPI, enabling `pip install swig`.
-Binary wheels for Windows, macOS and Linux running on x86_64.
+A SWIG package on PyPI, enabling `pip install swig` and use in pyproject.toml files.
+Binary wheels for Windows, macOS, and Linux for most CPU architectures supported on PyPI.

 [SWIG PyPI Homepage](https://github.com/nightlark/swig-pypi)